toolpath/syil/README.md

 This value needs to be large enough to allow the probe to fully disengage from the surface + some amount of clearance, but no larger than that.

+`@109` is the calibrated length of your master a gauge tool.
+This length is critical in calibrating your tool setter and getting accurate tool lengths using it.
+A default of 2.9997 inches is given, but you really should input the specific value from the certificate of your gague tool.

-Reasonable defaults for `@106` and `@108` are provided and you don't need to edit them, but you can.
+Reasonable defaults for `@106`, `@108`, and `@109` are provided and you don't need to edit them, but you can.

 **Macro Syntax**